cmse822/project-1-team-11/Report/README.md

 	SpMV: 0.25 Flops/Byte [Falls to the left of all the diagonals on dev-intel16 architecture.
 Can't reach peak performance even if L1 cache is used only.
 To improve performance, we need a higher bandwidth L1 cache or distribute the computation/memory work on different cores (each has own L1 cache)].
-On the dev-amd20 architecture,
+However, it only falls to the left of the DRAM diagonal for the dev-amd20 architecture so peak performance can be achieved if it doesn't make use of the DRAM by making more use of the L3 cache by distributing computation on different nodes where each node has a different L3 cache.